szilvia-csernus/rabbit_sanctuary/README.md

 * To help people find the organisation for the primary purpose of rehoming a rescued rabbit.
 * To help find potential donors and volunteers willing to contribute to the charity's work.
 * To help visitors to make contact with the organisation through various channels.
-* The website to have simple structure and clear 'call to action' messages.
+* The website to have simple structure and clear "call to action" messages.
 * The website to be responsive to all screen sizes as well as light/dark mode preferences.

 ## Website Visitors' Goals